Leo-Simpson/c-lasso/README.md

 ![Ex4.4](figures/examplePH/beta.png)

-## Details on the objects of the package :
+## Details on the objects of the package:

 ### Type classo_problem :